 The QRP Card

-The new QRP machine readable cards carries additional information, via the Immigration Department, which becomes effective immediately.
+The new QRP machine-readable cards carry additional information, via the Immigration Department, which becomes effective immediately.
 The QRP Card:

 - Carries the information of your Biometric Passport Page.